-Being a lean manufacturing student who work on a company where the concept lean manufacturing only have meaning at plant level is not easy.
-During that meeting, my heart was beating so fast that I thought that everybody could listen it.
+Being a lean manufacturing student who works in a company where the concept of lean manufacturing only has meaning at the plant level is not easy.
+During that meeting, my heart was beating so fast that I thought that everybody could listen to it.
 My boss was looking at me, he knew that I was about to say something.
 I take every chance I have to talk about lean with the hope that at least one person will learn something and he knows it.

 Mura is the waste of unevenness or inconsistency and most of the time is the cause of many of the seven muda wastes.
 When we are inconsistent in our schedule with a lot of peaks (overtime) and some valleys (shutdowns), we create so many problems using materials and creating goods that we don’t need that defeats the whole purpose of lean, attack muda.

 The third type of waste, Muri is the waste of overburden.
 Overburden means to give unnecessary stress to employees and processes.
 When we decide to work overtime for months and months while the warehouse remains full we are causing stress to our employees who can see the warehouse full and can’t understand why we continue producing more.
 We also stress the process, people and machines work too many hours; people get tired and machines don’t get the appropriate maintenance.
 Both things lead to downtime and errors that create rejects and poor quality products and increase absenteeism rates.